Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 #### _Extra Examples_

 - Creating invalid blocks in Bitcoin never gets directly punished even if the block is rejected by the network.
-The real cost is the oppurtunity cost, as the miner could have mined a valid block instead.
+The real cost is the opportunity cost, as the miner could have mined a valid block instead.
 - Polkadot native token DOT is inflationary (\~7.5% per year) but it can be staked to earn rewards (~15% per year).
-Not staking DOT has an oppurtunity cost which incentivies staking to secure the network.
+Not staking DOT has an opportunity cost which incentives staking to secure the network.
 <!-- .element: class="fragment" data-fragment-index="1" -->

 Notes:

-There is a lot of awesome examples of oppurtunity costs in blockchain.
+There is a lot of awesome examples of opportunity costs in blockchain.
 For instance Creating invalid blocks in Bitcoin never gets directly punished even if the block is rejected by the network.
-The real cost is the oppurtunity cost, as the miner could have mined a valid block instead.
+The real cost is the opportunity cost, as the miner could have mined a valid block instead.

 =fragment=

 and the Polkadot native token DOT is inflationary (\~7.5% per year) but it can be staked to earn rewards (~15% per year).
-Not staking DOT has an oppurtunity cost which incentivies staking to secure the network.
+Not staking DOT has an opportunity cost which incentives staking to secure the network.

 And there are also many other staking and DeFi examples out there.